Advice for Visitors to Canada

 of the country.
 Italians visiting Canada under this program are granted

-a work permit for a period of six months, which allows them to seek and
+an open work permit for a period of up to 12 months, which allows them to seek and

-obtain employment in Canada.
+obtain employment in the country during this time.
 Eligibility requirements include being a

-Currently visitors from Italy do not require an entry visa.
-However, Italian parents or grandparents of Canadian citizens or permanent residents are also eligible to benefit from the Parent and Grandparent Super Visa provisions.
+Currently, visitors from Italy do not require an entry visa for stays of six months or less.
+However, Italian parents or grandparents of Canadian citizens or permanent residents are eligible to benefit from the Parent and Grandparent Super Visa provisions.
 Italians who wish to visit Canada for up to two years without the need to renew their authorized stay should consider applying for an extended authorized stay by proving that the requirements for the Super Visa are met.
-See more on the Parent and Grandparent Super Visa.
+For more information, see the Super Visa.